jwizard-bot/jwizard-core/README.md

 * Bean interfaces ensure loose coupling between the project's modules.
 * All code was written in Kotlin.
 * The Discord API was handled using the JDA (Java Discord API) library.
-* OPUS audio support and streaming are provided by the Lavalink client and a modified Lavalink server cluster.
+* OPUS audio support and streaming are provided by the custom [JWizard Audio Client](https://github.com/jwizard-bot/jwizard-audio-client) and a modified Lavalink server cluster.
 * Communication and event handling between the application and the back-end layer is done using Websockets and RabbitMQ.

 ## Project modules